dkallen78/math-trainer/README.md

 ### Effect of Math Anxiety on Performance

 Despite what [Tsui & Mazzocco (2007)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806671/)
-found (the study was conducted on a group of mathematically gifted 6th graders), in general students with higher levels of math anxiety performed poorer on assessments than their less anxious counterparts.
+found in the study mentioned above (the study was conducted on a group of mathematically gifted 6th graders), in general students with higher levels of math anxiety performed poorer on assessments than their less anxious counterparts.
 According to [Ashcraft & Kirk (2001)](https://www.academia.edu/download/27137080/xge1302224.pdf) this anxiety doesn't manifest with simple arithmetic operations (ie, operations involving single digits), rather it manifests with relatively more complex operations like those between two 2-digit numbers, especially when "carrying" is involved in the operation.

+Ashcraft & Kirk also theorize that working memory is a major contributor to arithmetic performance and that math anxiety acts as a detriment to working memory, leading to the observed declines in performance.
+The idea is that harboring an anxiety over a math problem takes up one of the items in our working memory, rendering our mental computations less efficient.

+They note that math anxiety tends to be a self-perpetuating phenomenon.
+Anxiety leads to worse performance which leads to increased anxiety which deteriorates performance further.
+They also note that students with math anxiety tend to not only perform worse on arethmetic assessments, but they are less likely to engage in mathematics later on in their academic careers (eg, high school and university course work, and STEM careers), performing worse in those endeavors when they do.

+#### How to Reduce Math Anxiety

+#### How to train working memory?